danc796/MCC/README.md

 1. Hardware Monitoring: ---3,4
    - Monitor CPU, RAM, disk usage, and temperature on all connected computers.
    - Display this information in real time for quick diagnostics.
-   - Automatically collect details about connected devices, like hardware specifications and operating system versions.
+   - collect details about connected devices, like hardware specifications and operating system versions.
    - View logged-in users on each system and their activity status.

 2. Software Inventory: